Vernon Ah Kee, Kaurna Language Ephemeral Public Art Project, 2018

 Timothy Horn, Discomedusae, 2004

-Location: Hawke Building foyer, University of South Australia, City West Campus.
+Location: Hawke Building foyer, UniSA, City West Campus.

 Monstrous and beautiful, a vast translucent orange jellyfish gently floats above visitors to the Hawke Building foyer.
 This is Timothy Horn’s Discomedusae, 2004, which has been described as a ‘masterpiece of baroque and animist wonder … a leviathan, alien creature from the dark, silent space of an ocean never previously explored, its brethren strange, primeval things’, by Ross Wolfe, the former director of the Samstag Program.
 Inspired by German biologist Ernst Haeckel’s renowned engravings of jellyfish, Horn has skilfully merged the natural and constructed worlds through an investigation of the physical and metaphorical qualities of his materials.